Heman Allen (diplomat)

 Heman Allen (February 23, 1779 – April 7, 1852) was an American lawyer, politician and ambassador from Colchester, Vermont.
-He served as a U.S. Representative and as America's first United States Minister Plenipotentiary to Chile.
+He served as a U.S. representative and as the first United States minister plenipotentiary to Chile.

 Biography

 Allen was born in Poultney, Vermont Republic on February 23, 1779, the son of Heber Allen (1743–1782) and Sarah (Owen) Allen (1748–1787).
 He attended the common schools, and graduated from Dartmouth College in 1795.
 He studied law and was admitted to the bar in 1801.
 He began the practice of law in Colchester, Vermont.

 He was town clerk of Colchester from 1807 until 1817.
 He served as Sheriff of Chittenden County from 1808 until 1810, when he was succeeded by Heman Lowry.
 Allen was Chief Justice of the Chittenden County court from 1811 until 1814.
 He was treasurer of the University of Vermont in 1815.

 Allen served as a member of the Vermont House of Representatives from 1812 until 1817.
 While in the State House he received the appointment of quartermaster of militia, with the rank of Brigadier general.
 He was elected as a Democratic-Republican candidate to the Fifteenth Congress, serving from March 4, 1817, until his resignation on April 20, 1818.
 Allen resigned from Congress to become United States Marshal for the district of Vermont on December 14, 1818; he was reappointed on December 24, 1822.
 Allen was the agent for paying pensioners in 1819.

 He was appointed by President James Monroe as America's first United States Minister Plenipotentiary to the new republic of Chile beginning on January 27, 1823.
 Allen continued in Chile as minister until July 31, 1827.

 In 1829, Allen was the unsuccessful gubernatorial candidate of the new Anti-Masonic Party, which supported him though he had not indicated whether he supported the party or its platform.
 Allen was the unsuccessful National Republican Party candidate in 1831.
 He served as president of the Burlington branch of the United States Bank from 1830 until the expiration of its charter in 1836.
 Following the expiration of the bank's charter, he resumed the practice of law in Highgate.